-Policy Manual should be addressed to the Chapter 13.3 (Updates to the Practice Man The Policy Manual is updated periodically page.
-Parties should make sure to consult to Executive Office for Immigration Review The date of the most recent update is indicated at the bottom of each he most recent version of the Policy Manual, which is posted online at the (e) Reproductions nd may be reproduced without advance authorization from the Executive Office CHAPTER 1.2 - THE IMMIGRATION COURT Prior Title: Function of the Office of the Chief Immigration Judge New Title: EOIR Components Notable Difference(s) The title of this sub-chapter changed from "Function of the Office of the Chief Immigration Judge" to "EOIR Components."
-This sub-chapter does not reflect substantive changes.
-4 While this sub-chapter has remained largely unchanged, this sub-chapter cites to the new Organizational Chart at Appendix B , which reveals a flat hierarchy at EOIR with seven independent lower offices reporting directly to the Deputy
+The Policy Manual is a public document and may be reproduced without advance authorization from the Executive Office of the Chief for Immigration Judge Review.

+CHAPTER 1.2 - THE IMMIGRATION COURT

+Prior Title: Function of the Office of New Title: EOIR Components Notable Difference(s)

+the Chief Immigration Judge

+The title of this sub-chapter

+changed from "Function of the

+Office of the Chief Immigration

+Judge" to "EOIR Components."

+This sub-chapter does not reflect

+substantive changes.
+4 While this

+sub-chapter has remained largely

+unchanged, this sub-chapter cite

+to the new Organizational Chart

+at Appendix B, which reveals a

+flat hierarchy at EOIR with seve

+independent lower offices

+reporting directly to the Deputy